jayroxis/cs5525_project2/README.md

-# CS/STAT 5525 Project2 - Getting Started
+# CS5525 Project2 - Getting Started on Using `rlogin.cs.vt.edu`

+## Step 1.
+Create Account
-Open terminal on your machine, type in:
+If you do not have an account on `rlogin.cs.vt.edu`, open a new account here: https://admin.cs.vt.edu/password/ Open terminal on your machine, type in:

 `ssh -L 8000:localhost:xxxx username@rlogin.cs.vt.edu`